Exocen/dotfiles/README.md

 It can auto-heal containers, forward errors with msmtp, and could be started with systemd

 #### Fail2ban
 Fail2ban configuration sample for every containers.
-The script install.sh installs every jails and filters
+The script *install.sh* installs every jails and filters

 #### Notification and Mails
-msmtp sample and feed-update.sh script (allow atom.xml update)
+msmtp_sample and *feed-update.sh* script (allow atom.xml update) available

 ## 📝 TODO